The Perfectionist's Paradox: Why Loving Learning Isn't Enough

 • Feel or imagine the point where these three directions meet and allow yourself to be moved in whatever direction the impulse takes you.

-Stretching, shaking, rotating my torso with my arms loose...anything to get me moving and bringing more fluidity back into my body.
+Stretching, shaking, rotating my torso with my arms loose also help create a sense of more space...anything to get me moving and bringing more fluidity back into my body.

 I would never speak to anyone else the way I speak to myself when I'm getting something wrong and I imagine you're the same.
 And it doesn't achieve anything.
 All I do is make myself feel worse and my brain looks for all the examples that confirm the stories I have about myself - thanks, confirmation bias!

 When you notice your self-talk is taking an unhelpful tone, imagine a toddler learning to walk.
-Imagine you were speaking to a client, if you're a coach or healer, or to a friend.
+Imagine you were speaking to a client if you're a professional people-helper, or to a friend.
 How would you respond to them in the same situation?
 Bring 1% more of this tone into your self-talk, including how you respond to noticing your critical self-talk.

 If there was one thing I wish all perfectionists were able to do more, it would be kinder to ourselves.
 F**k, we are hard on ourselves.